joolstorrentecalo/gitlab-foss/doc/subscriptions/subscription-add-ons.md

      1. In **Subscription details**, to the right of **Last sync**, select synchronize subscription (**{retry}**).
 1. To the right of the user, turn on the toggle to assign a GitLab Duo seat.

-The user is sent a confirmation email.

-To turn off these emails, an administrator can [disable the `duo_seat_assignment_email_for_sm` feature flag](../administration/feature_flags.md#how-to-enable-and-disable-features-behind-flags).

 #### Configure network and proxy settings